Find and Succeed in an Internship or Co-Op

 4. Make Contact

 You may need to write a cover letter, apply online, or pick up the phone to begin your application process.
 Make sure each application you make is professional and well-prepared.
-See Job Search Tips for advice or make an appointment with your CES Advisor for assistance.
+Your CES Advisor can assist you in connecting with employers in your field of study.

 5. Explore Academic Credit Options